-(No. 2:) Within the USA and Canada the rental markets are steaming hot right now, which is visible to investors that the real estate prices have bottomed out.
+(No. 2:) Within the USA and Canada, the rental markets are steaming hot right now, and it is visible to investors that the real estate prices have bottomed out.

-Now is a great time to purchase a rental property if it is within reach towards your retirement planning.
+Now is a great time to purchase a rental property if it is within reach of your retirement planning.

-In the present real estate market, rental property rates are at an all-time high as the prices of the home remain at low cost especially within the USA.
+In the present real estate market, rental property rates are at an all-time high as the prices of the home remain at low cost, especially in the USA.
 The big question is, are you able to handle the risk?
-And, the reality is that a property can remain vacant for months without cash flow to you or me.
+And, the reality is that a property can remain vacant for months without the cash flow to you or me.
 But with all this awareness, acquiring rental property is a fantastic way to generate monthly residual cash flow.

 You have to be in a mindset and be comfortable with an asset that is not very liquid.
-Another aspect to be aware of is maintenance cost from wear and tear of things such as plumbing, roofing, moisture seeping into a basement, insulation issues and lousy tenants and so forth.
+Another aspect to be aware of is maintenance costs from wear and tear of things such as plumbing, roofing, moisture seeping into a basement, insulation issues, lousy tenants, and so forth.

-But with the correct approach, the purchase of a few rental property are excellent avenues to generating monthly income and having someone else paying for the asset that is saleable whenever you choose with the possibility of huge profits from the sale later on.
+But with the correct approach, the purchase of a few rental properties is an excellent avenue to generating monthly income and having someone else paying for the asset that is saleable whenever you choose with the possibility of huge profits from the sale later on.